Waheed-Programmer/ChartMvc/README.md

 # ChartMvc
-I have created different type of chart show Avenue
+I have created different type of chart show Avenue using sql server